paulmohljr/connect-pay/docs/implementationguide.md

 <details>
 <summary>Step b: Micro-Deposit Validation</summary>
 <br>
 Use this method to complete micro deposit validation to authenticate your bank account after a manual enrollment.ConnectPayAPI Direct Integration Guide.
 Kindly note it might take a few days for the micro deposits to appear on your bank account.
 Once bank account is successfully authenticated, the ACH payment option gets activated for transaction.
-For MAS to ConnectPayAPI Server call, MAS needs to pass the fdAccountID in payload request. <p>
+For MAS to ConnectPayAPI Server call, MAS needs to pass the `fdAccountID` in payload request. <p>

 [![](/assets/images/button.png '')]()
 </details>

 <!-- type: tab-end -->

+>Note: If you are using our API please continue to Step 4 and also in our API explorer.
+However, if you are utilizing our [SDK](https://github.com/Fiserv/connect-pay/blob/develop/documentation/connectpaysdklanding.md) section please follow this link in this information.

 ### Step 4: ACH Transactions
 These APIs are for the merchant to implement depending on the use case of the end-user/consumer.
 These API's are exclusively used for some form of processing ACH transactions.